ExtonHoward/ELK/README.md

 SSH into the control node and follow the steps below:
 - Copy the Deployment-playbook.yml file to /etc/ansible/roles
 - Update the /etc/ansible/ansible.cfg file to include the remote_user=(USERNAME FOR ADMIN OF EACH VIRTUAL MACHINE)
-- Update the /etc/ansible/hosts file to include the IP address in the webservers & ELK groups.
-Make certain to uncomment the webservers selection & add the
+- Update the /etc/ansible/hosts file to include the IP address in the web servers & ELK groups.
+Make certain to uncomment the web servers selection & add the
   ELK section so it will work
 - Run the playbook, and navigate to 52.188.120.165:5601/app/kibana to check that the installation worked as expected.